dotnet/docfx/docs/designs/xref.md

 ```
 <a href="path_of_another_file">link_text</a>
 ```
-In this case, display text will be ignored unless `link_text` is empty.
+In this case, display text will be ignored.
+> Not supported corner case for now: when `link_text` is empty, we should use `displayProperty` instead.
+But we only send in `GetLink` delegate into markdig engine, seems like link text is only visible to markdig engine.

 ### For SDP(JSON/YAML) files
 ```json